PDAL/wrench/README.md

 This is similar to GDAL's VRT - a single file referring to other files that contain actual data.
 Software then may handle all data as a single dataset.

 Virtual point clouds based on STAC protocol's ItemCollection, which is in fact a GeoJSON feature collection with extra metadata written in a standard way.
+See [VPC spec](vpc-spec.md) for more details on the file format.

 To create a virtual point cloud:
 ```